 Famous domains are Apple, Amazon, Nike, NFL, and of course Google.

 Once you have chosen a name and set up your website, your domain name will also be part of your websites email.

 You can go online and look to see if the name that you want is available.
 A fun website to do this is NameVine, where you can also check to see if your domain name is also available for your social media handles.

 Related Post: How to Buy a Webname (Domain)

-Siteground is the most highly recommended website hosting and is popular with many bloggers because of their reliability and support.
+Siteground is the most highly recommended website hosting and is popular with many bloggers because of their reliability and excellent support.

 What is this WordPress that I speak of?
-It is a content management system, or CMS and you use it to write your blog posts.
+It is a content management system (CMS) and it’s the software you use to do your writing.
+More below.

 Related Post: What about free WordPress hosting?